Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Introduction

 Another similar exoplanet, K2-22b, was first investigated in 2015 by \citet{sanchis2015}.
 This study showed an exoplanet orbiting its host star with a consistent period of 0.381 days while producing transit depths between 0\% and 1.3\%.
 Additionally, analysis of the light curves revealed features at the ingress and egress points for the exoplanet transit consistent with both a leading and following dust trail.
 With these two traits, it is likely that K2-22b is another a disintegrating rocky exoplanet similar to Kepler-1520b.

+Previous studies by \citet{perez13} and \citet{booth23} have found that small, rocky planets that have entered into this mass loss regime are experiencing catastrophic mass loss that creates highly variable clouds of dust.
+The 2013 work by \citet{perez13} indicates that Kepler-1520b, and by our assumptions, K2-22b, are in the last few Gyr of their lifetimes, having been stripped of a majority of their mass already.
+From work by \citet{booth23}, the variability of these dust clouds is likely caused by the evaporation and condensation timescales of dust grains, which are dependent on the surface temperature of the planet and the resulting outflow.

 The 2018 review by \citet{vanL2018} estimated the minimum size of both planets.
 By analyzing the variability in the extinction due to the debris trail, they were able to determine the mass-loss rates for planets of different sizes that produce a debris trail of that size.
-Through this and the assumed lifetime of the planet, \citet{vanL2018} estimated that both planets are of size on the order of 500km.
+Through this and the assumed lifetime of the planet of under 500 Myr, \citet{vanL2018} estimated that both planets are of size on the order of 500km.

-While previous papers, such as \citet{rappaport2012} and \citet{sanchis2015}, have studied the approximate size and nature of the exoplanets in conjunction with their trail(s) of debris, the goal of this paper is to look through the veil of the debris trails in order to characterize the underlying planets by placing a constraint on the radius of each.
+While previous papers, such as \citet{rappaport2012} and \citet{sanchis2015}, have studied the approximate size and nature of the exoplanets in conjunction with their trail(s) of debris, the goal of this paper is to look through the veil of the debris trails in order to characterize the underlying planets to place a constraint on the radius of each.
 Another technique used by other papers is to study quiescent transits, or transits with low dust activity \citep{sanchis2015}, \citep{rappaport2012} in order to place a minimum value on the radius of the planets.
-This approach often gives good results, but can be subject to error in that the selected transits may not be the minimum dust activity.
+This approach often gives good results, but can be subject to error in that the selected transits may not be the minimum dust activity, or may only appear to be shallow transits due to random statistical photon scatter.
+The radius of these planets can help derive other properties, such as the dynamics and the escape mechanism.

 The goal of this study is to put a tighter constraint on the maximum size of both planets.
 We will attempt to unpack the clouds of debris that surround the planets with precision in order to obtain a better understanding of the systems in their entirety.
 In section 2, we discuss how we modeled the transits of the disintegrating exoplanets, and in section 3 we discuss the results of our analysis.
-The size of these planets can help derive other properties, such as the lifetime of the system, planet density, surface gravity, composition, and other dynamics of the system that can help the scientific community better understand systems like these and better model planetary systems as a whole.